Estimating Graphlet Statistics via Lifting: Sampling graphlets

-The mixing time is a critical issue for any MCMC, and subgraph sampling is no exception.
-Dependence between consecutive samples results in a higher variability of $\hat N_m(G)$, and sufficient mixing is required for the stationary distribution to approximate the sampling distribution.
+Being a random walk-based procedure, insufficient mixing can cause PSRW to be biased if the burn-in period is not long enough.
 It was pointed out in \cite{Bressan2017colourcoding} that the mixing time of the SRW can be of order $O(n^{k-2})$, even if the mixing time of the random walk on the original graph $G$ is of constant order $O(1)$.
 PSRW also requires global constants based on the CIS-graph, which can be computationally intractable (super-linear time).

-Another approach is to sample on ordered sequences of vertices $[v_1, \ldots, v_k]$, denoted by $A$, which would induce a $k$-CIS, $T = G|A$.
-Given a sampling scheme of such sequences with probability $\tilde\pi(A)$, the estimator for graphlet counts is given by

-for some fixed weights $\omega_m$.
-The main difference between these types of sampling is that we maintain the ordering of the vertices, while a CIS is an unordered set of vertices.
+It should also be noted that a burn-in period is required for PSRW to converge to the stationary distribution, so any distributed sampling scheme will require all runs to perform this burn-in.

-A naive method for sampling such sequences would be to perform a random walk on the graph $G$ and then sample the $k$ vertices most recently visited.
+A naive method for sampling CIS's would be to perform a random walk on the graph, $G$, and then sample the $k$ vertices most recently visited.
 This scheme is appealing because it has an easy to compute stationary distribution, and can `inherit' the mixing rate from the random walk on $G$ (which is relatively small).
 Despite these advantages, certain graphlet topologies, such as stars, will never be sampled, and modifications are needed to remedy this defect. \cite{chen2016general} combined this basic idea with the SRW by maintaining a $l$ length history of the SRW on CISs of size $k-l+1$, and unioning the history, but this suffers from the same issues as SRW, such as slow mixing and the need to calculate global constants based on the CIS-graph.